 For children aged 10 years and above

-this workshop is the third and last of a series of three workshops by studio kawakeb that focus on using the same object, a wooden sifter, in three different ways, changing the functionality of this object. participants will be asked to alter this forgotten object from our cuisine by using threads and other materials to re-imagine it in other contexts.the three workshop sessions focus on three different themes related to embroidery, which are: connect, embellish, hide/reveal.
+This workshop is the first of a series of three workshops by studio Kawakeb that focus on using the same object, a wooden sifter, in three different ways, changing the functionality of this object.
+Participants will be asked to alter this forgotten object from our cuisine by using threads and other materials to reimagine it in other contexts.
+The three workshop sessions focus on three different themes related to embroidery, which are: connect, embellish, hide/reveal.